 A dramatic improvement showed following acupressure for complex regional pain syndrome is reflected in these images below:

 This is not an x-ray, it is a bone scan.
-A radioactive substance injected into one of blood vessels shows an increased circulation to the joints in the affected area.
-And following a course of acupressure the bone scan looks almost normal!
+A radioactive substance injected into one of the blood vessels shows an increased circulation to the joints in the affected area.
+And following a course of acupressure, the bone scan looks almost normal!